kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma.md

 ## Limitations

 In the [production profile](../../../04-operation-guides/operations/02-install-kyma.md##choose-resource-consumption), Prometheus stores up to **15 GB** of data for a maximum period of **30 days**.
 If the default size or time is exceeded, the oldest records are removed first.
 The evaluation profile has lower limits.
+For more information about profiles, see [Install Kyma: Choose resource consumption](../../../04-operation-guides/operations/02-install-kyma.md#choose-resource-consumption).

 The configured memory limits of the Prometheus and Prometheus-Istio instances define the number of time series samples that can be ingested.

 The default resource configuration of the monitoring component in the production profile is sufficient to serve **800K time series in the Prometheus Pod**, and **400K time series in the Prometheus-Istio Pod**.
 The samples are deleted after 30 days or when reaching the storage limit of 15 GB.

 The amount of generated time series in a Kyma cluster depends on the following factors: